pelithne/client-credentials-flow-with-APIM/README.md

 ## Create Application Registrations

-Both the API and the Daemon needs to be registered in Azure AD, so that we can use Oauth2 for authentication.
+Both the API and the Client needs to be registered in Azure AD, so that we can use Oauth2 for authentication.
 We start with the API.

 Search for "App registrations" and select App Registrations from the search results.
 Name the registration appropriately and leave the defaults and click "Register".